-In order to work with DynamoDB from Python, we used the library PynamoDB, it didn’t substitute Django’s ORM, because of the different logic and syntax, but it helped interacting with the database.
+In order to work with DynamoDB from Python, we used the library PynamoDB, it didn’t substitute Django’s ORM, because of the different logic and syntax, but it helped to interact with the database.

-This also gave us an opportunity to do some code refactory, improving the existing code and, most importantly, removing every heavy, overkill, external library that was used and abused, such as Pandas.
+This also gave us an opportunity to do some code refactoring, improving the existing code, and, most importantly, removing every heavy, overkill, external library that was used and abused, such as Pandas.
 We opted for a cleaner, basic approach, using whenever possible the python standard libraries.